TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 ## The Raspberry Pi
 <!-- Separate this section into more sections: buying and connecting -->

-The Raspberry Pi is a low-cost, low-power single board computer the size of a credit card.
+The Raspberry Pi is traditionally a low-cost, low-power single board computer the size of a credit card.
 With a low price point and advanced software, it is a great tool to teach youth electronics and programming.

 The Pi is developed by the Raspberry Pi Foundation.
 Their goal is ''to advance the education of adults and children, particularly in the field of computers,